 Approved Ruling 1:

-In cases where a pitcher balks and throws wild, either to a base or to home plate, a runner or runners may advance beyond the base to which he is entitled at his own risk.
+In cases where a pitcher balks and throws wild.
+To a base or home plate, a runner or runners may advance beyond the base to which is entitled.
+The runner is doing so at his own risk.

 Approved Ruling 2: